 Workers' compensation insurance may be required by law in some high-risk industries.
 Having coverage ensures you’re legally compliant and won’t face any fees or penalties down the line for not having insurance.

-How to Get Workers’ Compensation Insurance for Yourself
+How to Get Workers’ Compensation Insurance While Self-Employed

-In most states, you can simply purchase insurance from a private insurer.
-However, if your business is based in North Dakota, Ohio, Washington or Wyoming, you’ll have to buy insurance directly from the state by approaching your state’s workers’ compensation or insurance office.
+In most states, you can purchase insurance from a private insurer.
+However, suppose your business is based in North Dakota, Ohio, Washington or Wyoming.
+In that case, you’ll have to buy insurance directly from the state by approaching your workers’ compensation or insurance office.

-If you live elsewhere in the U.S., follow the steps below to purchase workers’ comp insurance from private insurers:
+If you live elsewhere in the U.S., you can follow the steps below to purchase workers’ comp insurance from private insurers:

-- Research different providers: Research insurance providers that offer workers’ compensation insurance for self-employed individuals.
+Research business insurance providers that offer workers’ compensation insurance for self-employed individuals.
 You can start by looking online or asking for recommendations from other self-employed individuals or industry associations.

-- Compare quotes: Contact insurance providers to get quotes and compare coverage options.
-You can typically do this online, but you might have to call or visit some providers.
+Contact insurance providers to get quotes and compare coverage options.
+You can do this online, but you might have to call or visit some providers.
+When comparing quotes, consider the coverage limits, exclusions, premium costs and the provider's reputation for customer service.

-- Apply for a policy: Once you’ve chosen an insurance provider and policy that meets your needs and budget, apply for the policy.
+Once you’ve chosen an insurance provider and policy that meets your needs and budget, apply for the policy.
 Depending on the insurer, you may be able to apply online, through an agent or in person.
+Also, be prepared to provide information about your business, including the type of work you do, your employees and your annual payroll.

-How to Get a Workers’ Compensation Exemption for the Self-Employed
+How to Get a Workers’ Compensation Exemption While Self-Employed

 If you’re not legally required to have workers’ compensation insurance and don’t want to get coverage, you may need to file a workers’ compensation exemption form.
 This certifies that you are exempt from getting coverage.

 The steps to filing an exemption form can vary from state to state, but you can typically find the process and requirements on your state’s workers’ compensation board website.
-Look for a form titled "Notice of Election to Be Exempt," "Certificate of Attestation for Exemption" or similar on your state’s workers’ compensation board website.
+Look for a form titled "Notice of Election to Be Exempt," "Certificate of Attestation for Exemption," or similar on your state office's website.
 Once you’ve found it, provide your business details and pay any fees required.
 Once you’ve completed the requirements, you can submit this form online or mail a physical copy, depending on your state’s procedures.

 About Melissa Wylie